-The executive director of the foundation has fiduciary responsibility over the foundation operating budgets and finances and all functions of administering and managing the foundation at its board of directors, internally supervises accounting services, information technology, gift and donor records and the Binghamton University Forum, and serves as executive director of the Binghamton University Foundation Housing Corporation, Southern Tier High Technology Incubator and Campus Related Properties.
-The executive director reports to the president.
+The executive director of the foundation has fiduciary responsibility over the foundation operating budgets and finances and all functions of administering and managing the foundation at its board of directors, internally supervises accounting services, information technology, gift

 University Ombudsman

 The University ombudsman is the designated neutral or impartial dispute resolution practitioner whose major function is to provide confidential and informal assistance to constituents of the University community (including students, staff, faculty and/or administrators).
 The ombudsman serves to protect against abuse, bias and other improper treatment or unfairness.
 Serving as a designated neutral, the ombudsman is neither an advocate for any individual nor the organization, but rather, an advocate for fairness and fair process who acts as a source of information and referral and assists in the resolution of concerns and issues.
 This office supplements, but does not replace, the University's existing resources for conflict resolution.
 As an independent, neutral, confidential and informal resource, the Office of the University Ombudsman does not accept legal notice for Binghamton University.